andrew/ultimate-awesome/README.md

 - [awesome-python-decorator](https://github.com/lord63/awesome-python-decorator) - A curated list of awesome python decorator resources.
 - [awesome-qa](https://github.com/seriousran/awesome-qa) - 😎 A curated list of the Question Answering (QA).
 - [Awesome-Efficient-Reasoning-LLMs](https://github.com/Eclipsess/Awesome-Efficient-Reasoning-LLMs) - [TMLR 2025] Stop Overthinking: A Survey on Efficient Reasoning for Large Language Models.
-- [awesome-flutter](https://github.com/nepaul/awesome-flutter) - 💗 A curated list of awesome Flutter libraries, tools, tutorials, articles and more.
-All you should know about Flutter development!.
 - [awesome-ctf-resources](https://github.com/devploit/awesome-ctf-resources) - A list of Capture The Flag (CTF) frameworks, libraries, resources and software for started/experienced CTF players 🚩.
 - [awesome-chatgpt-dataset](https://github.com/voidful/awesome-chatgpt-dataset) - Unlock the Power of LLM: Explore These Datasets to Train Your Own ChatGPT!.
 - [awesome-javascript](https://github.com/wwsun/awesome-javascript) - A learning guide for JavaScript programmers.
 - [Awesome-GANs](https://github.com/kozistr/Awesome-GANs) - Awesome Generative Adversarial Networks with tensorflow.
+- [awesome-flutter](https://github.com/nepaul/awesome-flutter) - 💗 A curated list of awesome Flutter libraries, tools, tutorials, articles and more.
+All you should know about Flutter development!.
 - [Awesome-Red-Teaming](https://github.com/0xMrNiko/Awesome-Red-Teaming) - List of Awesome Red Team / Red Teaming Resources  This list is for anyone wishing to learn about Red Teaming but do not have a starting point.
 - [awesome-gists](https://github.com/vsouza/awesome-gists) - A collection of amazing gists.
 - [awesome-devrel](https://github.com/devrelcollective/awesome-devrel) - Awesome Developer Relations resources curated by the DevRel Collective.
 - [awesome-indonesia-repo](https://github.com/GitIndonesia/awesome-indonesia-repo) - A curated list of amazingly awesome repository created and contributed by Indonesian people.
 - [awesome-entra](https://github.com/merill/awesome-entra) - 😎 Awesome list of all things related to Microsoft Entra.
-- [awesome-spring-ai](https://github.com/spring-ai-community/awesome-spring-ai) - A curated list of awesome resources, tools, tutorials, and projects for building generative AI applications using Spring AI.
 - [Awesome-Segmentation-With-Transformer](https://github.com/lxtGH/Awesome-Segmentation-With-Transformer) - [T-PAMI-2024] Transformer-Based Visual Segmentation: A Survey.
 - [Awesome-LLM4RS-Papers](https://github.com/nancheng58/Awesome-LLM4RS-Papers) -  Large Language Model-enhanced Recommender System Papers.
 - [awesome-diy-software](https://github.com/cweagans/awesome-diy-software) - A curated list of awesome DIY software.